 The Silicon Valley automaker became the most valuable U.S. carmaker by market capitalization last month, pulling ahead of Detroit's auto heavyweights Ford Motor Co (F.N) and General Motors Co (GM.N).

-(Additional reporting by Narottam Medhora in Bengaluru; Writing by Peter Henderson; Editing by Sai Sachin Ravikumar and Matthew Lewis)
+(Reporting by Narottam Medhora in Bengaluru; Editing by Sai Sachin Ravikumar)